PhD position available (UK students only): boiling in nuclear reactors

 2016 PhD Mechanical Engineering, Imperial College London

-2020 - to date EPSRC Research fellow, Imperial College London, Mechanical Engineering Department
+2020-2022, EPSRC Research Fellow, Imperial College London, Mechanical Engineering Department.

 Animations from my research

 Ardron K, Giustini G, 2021, On the wetting behavior of surfaces in boiling, Physics of Fluids, Vol:33, ISSN:1070-6631, Pages:1-10